Overview of "parts work" - p. 5 of 6

 Before rescuing any lost subselves, evolve a peaceful inner "place" that feels safe and comfortable to all your subselves.
 Imagine this place as clearly as you can.
 Describe it out loud or on paper, and/or draw or paint it.
 It may be an actual place or you may enjoy creating it.
 Let your imagination soar!

-There is no absolute right or wrong in designing or picking a safe haven.
-As you envision yours, no-tice with affection if some inner voices insist "This is really stupid!" (diligent Inner Critic) and "What if other people knew you were daydreaming about this junk?"
+There is no right or wrong way to design or choose a safe haven.
+As you envision yours, notice with affection if some inner voices insist "This is really stupid!" (diligent Inner Critic) and "What if other people knew you were daydreaming about this junk?"

 If some subselves feel ambivalent about trying this rescuing work, affirm that this is your Life, not someone else’s.
 Imagine how some scared, lonely, sad Inner Child might feel, experiencing a home and a family that is truly welcoming, nurturing, and safe for the first time in their lives.
 Ask the hesitant parts to trust you, and try this safe experience and see what happens.